 Stage 3 – Structure

 Structuring a personal statement doesn’t have to be complicated.
 Although many other guides emphasise having an “attention-grabbing” starting sentence or paragraph, the pressure of coming up with one can be hugely demotivating.
 The important thing to prioritise is structuring your thoughts logically and presenting a cohesive statement that emphasises why you want to study a particular course, where your passion lies within that subject area and what skills and experiences make you a strong candidate.
-A clear and concise introduction; followed by the main body discussing your academic interests and experiences; a brief section on relevant extracurricular activities to show your wider skillset; and a conclusion summarising your interest and motivations is one way to structure your statement.

 Stage 4 – Proofreading

 It doesn’t matter how great your experiences and skills are, or how passionate you seem about a given topic if your statement is riddled with grammatical and spelling errors.
 Proofread multiple times, especially with someone else so that they can spot the mistakes you might not have noticed.
-Staying within the character limits is also important, so put your statement in the personal statement section of the UCAS application to check that it follows those guidelines.
+Staying within the character limits is also important, so put your answers in the personal statement section of the UCAS application to check that it follows those guidelines.

 Good luck writing your personal statement and remember to take regular breaks and take care of yourself – this can be a stressful time!